 A Force Free, Positive Approach

 Our approach to dog training is based on having a positive experience for both dog and owner.
-Positive reinforcement is the key: rewarding the dog for desired behavior creates a strong bond of loyalty and trust between the dog and its owner.
-Dogs want and need a confident leader!
-This is the balance we strive for, and it creates true joy for both the dog and its owner!
+Positive reinforcement is the key: rewarding the dog for desired behavior creates a strong bond and trust between the dog and its owner.
+Dogs do best with a calm, fair, confident leader.
+One who can teach them the rules without using intimidation.

 Training techniques include using both primary and secondary reinforcers, which means you will learn to use food and non-food rewards to get desired behaviors.
 Bridge markers such as a clicker, are highly recommend but not insisted upon.
 Star Puppy Socialization classes teach emotional control greetings, basic behaviors, social skills, and is recommended by many local veterinarians.
 Star Puppy is essential to avoiding problems such as dog aggression, hard mouth, reactivity, and guarding as a dog matures.

-As a Dog Behavior Consultant, I can identify a potential toy guarder, territorial temperament or reactive puppy early on and set you up for a lifetime of avoiding unwanted behaviors.
-I specialize in helping dogs that are anxious, fearful, aggressive, dominant or simply undisciplined.
+As a Dog Behavior Consultant and temperament assessor, I can identify a potential toy guarder, territorial behavior, or reactive puppy early on and set you up for a lifetime of avoiding unwanted behaviors.
+I specialize in helping dogs that are anxious, fearful, aggressive, overly aoursed simply undisciplined.
 These problems are more effectively addressed at an early age, but can be counter conditioned as an adult dog.

 Dog ownership should be fun and non stressful, however, if you are stressed, my opinion is that your dog is stressed too.
 Let’s get together and consider your dog’s needs, so you can have a calm and balanced dog!